Open-MSS/Open-MSS.github.io/docs/01_about.md

 application.
-Two publications are available, one by [Bauer et al.](https://gmd.copernicus.org/articles/15/8983/2022/gmd-15-8983-2022.pdf) and the other by [Rautenhaus et al.](http://www.geosci-model-dev.net/5/55/2012/gmd-5-55-2012.pdf), which summarizes the principle of this software.
+Two publications are available, one by [Bauer et al.](https://gmd.copernicus.org/articles/15/8983/2022/gmd-15-8983-2022.pdf) and the other by [Rautenhaus et al.](http://www.geosci-model-dev.net/5/55/2012/gmd-5-55-2012.pdf), which summarize the principle of this software.
 On the EuroPython conference a [overview talk](https://pyvideo.org/europython-2017/mss-software-for-planning-research-aircraft-missions.html) about MSS was held.